any-docs/anydocs/content/index.md

 features:
   - title: PHP
     details: "A popular general-purpose scripting language that is especially suited to web development.
 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world."
+    link: "/php/introduction"
-  - title: Feature B
+  - title: "Zig"
-    details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+    details: "Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software."
+    link: "/zig"
-  - title: Feature C
+  - title: "Rust"
-    details: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+    details: "A language empowering everyone to build reliable and efficient software."
+    link: "/rust"
 ---